developer-portal/content/tech/languages/python/multiple-pythons.md

 ## Creating virtual environments and installing packages

-Fedora only packages Python modules for current versions of `python3`.
+Fedora only packages Python modules for one current version of `python3`.
 For all other interpreters, you will need to install packages from [PyPI](https://pypi.python.org/pypi), the Python Package Index.